Fluid vs. Magnetic Bike Trainers: Which Ones Are Better?

 The biggest advantage of fluid bike trainers over magnetic trainers is the more realistic and outdoor-like feel.
 This is thanks to the progressive resistance similar to the resistance outside.

-Additionally, fluid trainers are quieter, so you won’t disturb your neighbors if you live in an apartment or your loved ones.
+Additionally, fluid trainers are quieter, so you won’t disturb your neighbors or your loved ones if you live in an apartment.

-On the other hand, they are more expensive than magnetic bike trainers, and you can’t adjust their resistance.
+On the other hand, they are more expensive than magnetic bike trainers and don’t offer adjustable resistance.

-The following table shows the pros and cons of fluid, magnetic, and other types of resistances used on bike trainers.
+The following table shows the pros and cons of fluid, magnetic, and other types of resistance used on bike trainers.

 Type of ResistanceProsCons